 Prepare an 8x8 pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.

 Combine the sugars, vinegar, corn syrup, water, and salt in a medium saucepan over medium-high heat.
-Stir while the sugars dissolve, then insert a candy thermometer.
-Cook the candy without stirring until it reaches 245 on the thermometer.
+Stir while the sugars dissolve.

-Once the candy reaches 245, add the butter and continue to cook, stirring frequently, until it reaches 255 degrees.
+Once the candy reaches 245 F, add the butter and continue to cook, stirring frequently, until it reaches 255 F.

 Once the candy is set, pull it out of the pan using the foil as handles, and place it face-down on a cutting board.
 Peel the foil off the back of the candy block, and use a large sharp knife to cut the candy into small one-inch squares.
 At this point, you can choose to dip your chews in chocolate or leave them plain.
 If you don’t dip them, we recommend wrapping each piece in cellophane or waxed paper so that they don’t become sticky.